 - the death was in fact caused by the motor vehicle.

-It must also be fully proven that the accused driver was either OUI or operating the motor vehicle in a reckless and negligent manner that endangered the lives of others.
+It must also be fully proven that the accused driver was either OUI or operating the motor vehicle in a reckless and negligent that endangered the lives of others.

 Contact Russell Defense Firm for a Free Case Evaluation